doriansmiley/lotusJS/README.md

 ````
 this.commandMap.addCommand( Lavender.RecordSetEvent.LOAD_PAGE_DATA, SampleApp.LoadImageAssetsCommand, 'myFunction', true );
 ````
-Lotus ships with `Lotus.AbstractCommand` which is a useful baseclass if you do not intend to create your own command implementation.
-Commands do not need to extend `Lotus.AbstractCommand`, but it is recomended you do so as it will reduce the amount of redundant code in your application, and allow commands to be easily reused in other applications.
+Lotus ships with `Lotus.AbstractCommand` which is a useful base class if you do not intend to create your own command implementation.
+Commands do not need to extend `Lotus.AbstractCommand`, but it is recommended you do so as it will reduce the amount of redundant code in your application, and allow commands to be easily reused in other applications.
 For a complete example of implementing a subclass of `Lotus.AbstractCommand` see the `SampleApp.LoadImageAssetsCommand` implementation that's part of our [sample application under the examples directory](https://github.com/doriansmiley/lotusJS/tree/dev/example/sampleApp).

 ###View Mediators

-View mediation is an important part of MVP frameworks that enables essentially dumb views to particiapte in the surrounding application without knowing or caring about their involvement.
-In most implmentations this includes things like binding your application's model data to instance attributes of your view, and deligating events dispatched by your view to the central event bus.
+View mediation is an important part of MVP frameworks that enables essentially dumb views to participate in the surrounding application without knowing or caring about their involvement.
+In most implementations this includes things like binding your application's model data to instance attributes of your view, and delegating events dispatched by your view to the central event bus.
 To map a mediator to a component in Lotus you do the following in your application's context:
 ````
 SampleApp.Context.prototype.mapMediators = function(){
     this.mediatorMap.add('x-lotus-image-gallery',SampleApp.ImageGalleryMediator);